 instead of simply mapping your actions to reducers.
 For example an application

-action and multiple reducers will listen to this and
+may dispatch a LOGOUT action and multiple reducers will listen to this and

 update the state.
 The "account" reducer could remove the logged in user ID, the